 Think of it like a job.
 If your employer gave you a bonus every time you did something they liked you would probably spend a fair amount of time trying to figure out what it was that got you the bonus and how you might get another one.

 Our dogs are no different.
 If you reward your dog for a behavior you like, your dog will soon start trying to figure out how to get another bonus.

 Make a vow to begin actively watching for the things your dog does that you like and let her know when it happens.

 Your dog is always learning.
 Help your dog get it right.

 Training isn’t really something that is “one and done.”
 It’s an ongoing process that requires participation on both ends of the leash.

 Contact us for more info!

-Jim Ross is the owner of Cold Nose College Blue Ridge.
-He studied at the Karen Pryor Academy of Animal Training and Behavior, is member of the Association of Professional Dog Trainers, is trained in pet first aid and CPR and carries the Pet-Tech First Aid/Canine CPR caregiver designation.
+Jim Ross a Certified Professional Dog Trainer, and is the owner of Cold Nose College Blue Ridge.
+He studied at the Karen Pryor Academy of Animal Training and Behavior, is member of the Pet Professional Guild, the Association of Professional Dog Trainers, is trained in pet first aid and CPR and carries the Pet-Tech First Aid/Canine CPR caregiver designation.
 Jim is also a volunteer dog trainer working with the detainees and their shelter dogs within the Rescued Program at the Colwell Probation Detention Center in Blairsville, Ga.